dafuloth/CV/README.md

 </div>

-It's always been my dream to become a developer: I love problem solving, I love computers and technology, and so it's a _good fit_.
-Illness forced me to withdraw from my Computer Science degree before I could complete my final year but please check out the [Education](https://github.com/dafuloth/CV/blob/master/README.md#education) section and let me show you my interest in the media - and why a company like [_Global_](https://www.global.com/) is a _good fit_ for me.
+It's always been my dream to become a developer: I love problem solving, I love computers and technology, and so it's a good fit.
+Illness forced me to withdraw from my Computer Science degree before I could complete my final year but my determination spurs me on!
+As a Makers graduate, I'm getting my life back on track and I aim to make my dream a reality.

 ## Interesting Projects
 * TDD, emphasising BDD.
 Testing frameworks: `RSpec`, `Jasmine`, `pytest`